What is Iyengar Yoga?

 The Legacy Lives On

 Yogacharya B.K.S.
 Iyengar passed away at 3:15am in Pune, India on August 20, 2014.
 He leaves in his wake an outstanding legacy of thousands of teachers including his own children Geeta Iyengar and Prashant Iyengar and his granddaughter, Abhijata.
 The world is most certainly a better place because of him.
-Today, classes at Ramamani Iyengar Memorial Yoga Institute are being conducted by his daughter Geeta, his son Prashant and other senior teachers.
+Today, classes at Ramamani Iyengar Memorial Yoga Institute are being conducted by Prashant, Abhijata and other senior teachers.